2018 Porsche 911 GT3 first drive review: Country roads and chicken livers

 There’s one place where you can get great fried chicken livers on a Sunday morning in Georgia, before church is out.
 It’s a low-ceiling kind of place, tacked on to a gas station, the hallmark of fine low-priced dining across the south.

-Over the first glorious spring weekend this year, I had just the thing to get there.
-And I knew the fastest way to get there, not the highway route, but a snake-backed two-lane with enough kinks to merit its own DSM classification.
+Over the first glorious spring weekend this year, I knew the fastest way to get there, not the highway route, but a snake-backed two-lane with enough kinks to merit its own DSM classification.
+And I had just the thing to get there.

 It’s the 2018 Porsche 911 GT3, a car so blisteringly fast it set a stunning 7:12.7 lap time on the Nurburgring.